5afe/safe/specs/contract_signatures/01_main.rst

     {
         "type": "signTypedDataResult"
-        "payload": <string> // Payload to sign
-        "signed-hashes": [<hex-string>, ...] // Signature of the hash of the payload according to EIP712 }
+        "signature": <hex-string> // Signature of the hash of the payload according to EIP712 }

-6. The browser extension recovers each address and verifies that it has enough signatures (threshold reached) for that safe.
+6. Optional: The browser extension validates the signature with an rpc-call against the safe contract.
-7. Show signed payload on the dApp side
+7. Show signed payload on the dApp side.

 .. _Diagram: https://sketchboard.me/FBr2iwh2wYbm#/
 .. _EIP-712: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md